 While Cox coached infielders, the Tigers set a school record for fielding percentage (.967) which was ranked tenth nationally.
 UWA finished in the top three in their conference in (Batting Avg, Runs, Hits, 2B, 3B, HR, RBI, Slug %, BB, SB).
 UWA was also ranked 25th nationally with 53 HR’s.
 Cox coached 11 all-conference selections, a GSC Player of the Year, five all-region selections, three All-Americans, and two MLB draft picks while at UWA.

 In the summer of 2016, Cox coached his third and final season with the Brazos Valley Bombers of the Texas Collegiate League.
-They finished ranked third in the country for the second straight season.
+They ended their season ranked third in the country for the second straight year.
 The Bombers finished with a 48-7 record and an unprecedented fourth straight Texas Collegiate League title.
 2016 was a summer of records for the Bombers, breaking the TCL record for stolen bases (159), winning streak (21), regular season wins (47), and half-season record (28-2).

-During the two preceding years he helped the Bombers to back-to-back-to-back TCL titles, finishing 2015 with a record of 45-9 winning the regular season, TCL title and finishing ranked third in the nation.
+During the two preceding years he helped the Bombers to back-to-back-to-back TCL titles, finishing 2015 with a record of 45-9 wins in the regular season, TCL title and finishing ranked third in the nation.
 The Bombers finished 2014 with a 45-15 record, a TCL title and a national ranking of fifth.
 Cox was selected to the Texas Collegiate League North All-Star coaching staff in both the 2014 and 2015 seasons.
-He has helped the Bombers lead the league in ERA, Batting Average and fielding percentage in all three seasons as well.
+He helped the Bombers lead the league in ERA, Batting Average and fielding percentage in all three seasons.
 Cox has coached 16 Major League draft picks with Brazos Valley.
 Cox also served as head coach of the 2016 TCL Red All-Star Team.

 Prior to UWA, Cox coached at Rockdale High School, where he was the head varsity baseball coach for two seasons.
 During that time Rockdale won more games than in any other two year span in school history.
 Under Cox, Rockdale set school records for win streak (11), stolen bases in a single game (20), and stolen bases in a season (135).
 He coached two all-star selections, four all-state choices, seven academic all-district selections and three academic all-state honorees.